 Program regulations permit participants to repeat the program more than once.
 However, sponsors are required to limit the number of repeating participants to no more than 10 percent of the number of their previous year’s participants.

 Department regulations prohibit the placement of program participants as domestic help in U.S. households or in positions requiring them to invest their own money for inventory, such as door-to-door sales.
 Most participants typically work in non-skilled service positions at resorts, hotels, restaurants, and amusement parks.
 Summer internships in US businesses and other organizations (i.e., architecture, science research, graphic art/publishing and other media communication, advertising, computer software and electronics, and legal offices, etc.) are allowed.
-However, the term of the internship may not exceed the four-month program duration, and must be completed during the student's summer vacation.
-Please refer to the regulations for details.
+However, the term of the internship may not exceed the four-month program duration and must be completed during the student’s summer vacation.

 Change of Status

 J-1 visitors may apply for a change of status.
-The most frequents changes include: change to F-1/student status; B-1/B-2 visitor status; H-1B working visa.
-If the J-1 visitor fears to go back to his or her country due to persecution based on nationality, political opinion, membership in a social group, race or religion he/she may apply for political asylum in the United States .
+The most frequent changes include: change to F-1/student status; B-1/B-2 visitor status; H-1B working visa.
+If the J-1 visitor fears to go back to his or her country due to persecution based on nationality, political opinion, membership in a social group, race or religion he/she may also apply for asylum in the United States.